ViRGIS-Team/ViRGiS-Geometry/README.md

 ```
 Vector3d v = new Vector3d(...) { axisOrder= AxisOrder.ENU }
 ```
-- DMesh3 now includes details of the Axis Order and this is used when casting to Unity Mesh.
+- DMesh3 and DCurve3 now include details of the Axis Order and this is used when casting to Unity Mesh etc.

 # Projects using ViRGiS Geometry